 WikiLeaks' Assange too ill to appear via video link in US extradition hearing

-The United States is seeking the extradition of Assange, 47, who was dragged from the Ecuadorean embassy in London on April 11.
-He faces a total of 18 U.S. criminal counts and decades in prison if convicted.
+The United States is seeking the extradition of Assange, 47, who was dragged from the Ecuadorean embassy in London on Apr 11.
+He faces a total of 18 US criminal counts and decades in prison if convicted.

 "He's in fact far from well," Assange's lawyer, Gareth Peirce, told Reuters.